 Another VA Hospital Ugly Secret

 It seems like every week exposes a new problem at hospitals run by the Veterans Administration.
 It seems like a new scandal every month.
 A nurse participates drunk in surgery.
 Veterans die while waiting for treatment.
 Patient records falsified.
-Administrators retaliate against
+Administrators retaliate against whistleblowers rather than correct deficiencies.
+Right now, the VA system is the poster child for the inefficiency of government and failed promises to our veterans.

 It is true that even at some of the best hospitals in the world, residents deliver patient care.
 However, the difference is that in these hospitals a fully qualified and likely board-certified physician controls all facets of the patient’s care.
 That physician is the patient’s primary, point of care provider.
 When the patient returns for follow-up examinations and treatment, the same attending physician who controls the care is most familiar with the patient.
 Different residents may help with the patient’s treatment as they rotate through, but the experienced, well-qualified doctor remains in control.
 The attending physician is the consistent factor in the patient’s treatment and it is the attending physician who controls that treatment.